 How to Start Saving for Retirement in Your 20’s

 Nobody thinks about how they are going to pay their bills when they've grown old and retired while in their early 20's.
-The secret to retiring with a that allows you to live comfortably is to start saving as early as possible.
+The secret to retiring with a savings that allows you to live comfortably is to start saving as early as possible.

-That means while you're out with your friends on a Friday night at the age of 21, you should also have in the back of your mind that one day you will be of retirement age planning to schedule a bunion surgery.
+That means while you're out with your friends on a Friday night at the age of 21, you should also have in the back of your mind that one day you will be of age to schedule a bunion surgery.

 Saving for retirement doesn't have to be confusing or intimidating.
 If you take our advice, you can start your retirement savings tomorrow.